-I really love my work, which is an ongoing inquiry into the nature of health and healing, facilitated by well-trained hands, an understanding of anatomy and physiology, and my intent to be of service to the increased wellness of my clients.
+I truly love my work, which is an ongoing inquiry into the nature of cultivating health and healing, facilitated by well-trained hands, an understanding of anatomy and physiology, and my intent to be of service to the increased well-being of my clients.

 My fascination for years has been with craniosacral biodynamics bodywork, which I began receiving in 2007 and studying in 2013.